jharris99-git/8085-P1/readme.md

 ## Installation

+1. Open a terminal in the project root directory.

-1. Run `py -m venv ./p1`
+2. Run `py -m venv ./p1`

-2. Set `./p1/Scripts/python.exe` as the python interpreter in your dev environment.
+3. Set `./p1/Scripts/python.exe` as the python interpreter in your dev environment.

-3. Run `p1/Scripts/activate`
+4. Run `p1/Scripts/activate`

-4. Run `python -m pip install -r requirements.txt`
+5. Run `python -m pip install -r requirements.txt`

-5. Run `deactivate`.
+6. Run `deactivate`.

 ## Using the Project